-Kerry in London for Syria talks with allies
+US, UK considering economic sanctions against Syria, Russia

 The United States, France and Britain are among the Western powers to suggest in recent days that the Syrian regime and its Russian backers could be guilty of war crimes in Aleppo.

-For his part, Syrian President Bashar al-Assad told a Russian newspaper Thursday there was no other option but "to clean" Aleppo and use it as a "springboard" to push rebel forces out of Syria.
+For his part, al-Assad told a Russian newspaper Thursday there was no other option but "to clean" Aleppo and use it as a "springboard" to push rebel forces out of Syria.

 Meanwhile, a key development occurred Sunday in Syria, with ISIS losing control of a symbolic stronghold in the country's north near the Turkish border.